Daily Mass - Monday through Friday at 8am

-Sacred Heart Church will re-open for Private Personal Prayer
+Sacred Heart Church is open for Private Personal Prayer

 Confessions: Saturday 11am-12pm in the sanctuary or by appointment.

 ARCHDIOCESE OF NEWARK Updated Directives During the Covid-19 Pandemic May 25, 2021

 Given the reinstatement by the Bishops of NJ of the obligation to attend Sunday Mass and the lessening of restrictions from the state, the following is provided as an immediate update to the May 4 directives.

 - Effective May 28, masks will no longer be required for fully vaccinated persons.
 If not fully vaccinated, persons are strongly encouraged to follow CDC guidance and wear a face mask in public settings.